hashicorp/docker-basetool/README.md

 # Building

-Docker is required for building since the Go compliling happens in a container.
+Docker is required for building since the Go compiling happens in a container.

-`./build.sh`
+`./build.sh <bersion>`

 This will build and sign basetool.
 You could copy the binary, SHA256SUM, and signature, and certificate files into your repository and check them in.